-Apart from the carefree sensation, the slight key modulations in the track also remind that exploration frequently comes with danger, excitement, and reward.
+And apart from the carefree sensation, the slight key modulations in the track remind that exploration frequently comes with danger, excitement, and reward.
 Adventure is seldom just jaw-dropping fun all the way.
 But if you persevere, there is always a grand reward waiting for you at every turn.

 4. Sensation - Salamander II